 I have spent most of my career observing people.
-Partly out of curiosity, partly because I am always learning, and partly because I have always been a quiet people-watcher — noticing behaviours, patterns, and moments where things either moved forward or quietly stalled.
+Partly out of curiosity, partly because I am always learning, and partly because I have always been a quiet people-watcher — noticing behaviours, patterns, and the moments where things either moved forward or quietly stalled.

 Over time those observations were reinforced by study.
 My Zotero library filled with research on communication, creativity, leadership, and organisational behaviour.
 Different disciplines, different vocabularies, strikingly similar conclusions.